-How to Set

-The High Glucose Alarm is on by default.

-The alarm level is initially set to 250 mg/dL.
+Alarm How to Set High The High Glucose Alarm is on by default.
+Glucose The alarm level is initially set to High Glucose Alarm Alarm 250 mg/dL.
 You can use the arrows to change this value between 120 mg/dL and 400 mg/dL.
-If the alarm is on, you will be notified when your glucose rises above the level you set.
+If the alarm is on, you will be notified when your glucose rises above the done level you set.
 Touch the slider to turn the alarm off.
 Touch done to save.

-Signal Loss Alarm

-If the alarm is on, you will be notified when your Sensor has not communicated with your Reader for 20 minutes and you are not receiving Low or High Glucose Alarms.
-Touch the slider to turn the alarm off.
+Signal If the alarm is on, you will be Signal Loss Alarm Loss notified when your Sensor has not communicated with your Reader Alarm the glucose alarms you set are for 20 minutes and you are not Sensor is not communicating receiving Low or High Glucose Alarms, Touch the slider to turn the done alarm off.
 Touch done to save.